 Executive Coach & Leadership Development Consultant

-She has coached hundreds of leaders ranging from C-suite and executive management to entrepreneur, from Fortune 500 companies to startups, and across diverse industries.
+Her clients range from C-suite and executive management to entrepreneur, from Fortune 500 companies to startups, and across diverse industries, including technology, biotech, finance, legal, higher education, government, ecommerce, and media.
 What her clients have in common is they are all high achievers who are open to investigating their blind spots and discovering new ways to reach and magnify success.

 Clients and colleagues have consistently recommended Melissa, citing her as a trusted and empowering coach, strategic and creative advisor, and direct and compassionate communicator.
 She is told she has a warm, motivating way of challenging clients and holding them accountable for designing and sustaining meaningful change.
 You can read more about what her past and current clients have to say about having her as a coach on her testimonials page.